 It was bothering me.
 Every holiday or birthday when we gathered to present my dad with gifts, he’d inevitably end up with multiple fifths of ginger brandy.
-He liked a little nip now and then and it was an easy go-to gift.
-A good sport, he would always hoot and lift the bottle high and we’d react as if he was receiving an Oscar.
+He liked a little nip now and then, and so it had become an easy go-to gift.
+A good sport, he would always hoot and lift the bottle high—and we’d react as if he was receiving an Oscar.

 Although fun, I started wondering if we were just being lazy.
-For a man who seemed to have everything, except my beloved mother who we lost two years back, you could not blame us for giving something familiar, but he now lived alone and I was starting to see other opportunities and ways we could give to Dad other than a fifth of his choice spirits.
+For a man who seemed to have everything, except my beloved mother who we lost two years back, you could not blame us for giving him something familiar.
+However, things are different now.
+He now lives alone, and I wondered if we could explore more creative gift options.

-So I compiled the following fun and helpful ideas for widowed dads in hopes of spurring readers on to more creative gift giving.
-These gifts are not just something you hand dear old dad, they are gifts that involve you which is what he really wants and needs as he grows older alone.
+So I compiled the following fun and helpful ideas for widowed dads in hopes of spurring readers to make more creative gift choices.
+These gifts not only benefit him, but they also involve you—which is what he really wants and needs as he grows older alone.

-Helping gifts are not for everyone as some people naturally take care of their aging parents and this would be no different.
-As people age though, help is is certainly appreciated and pitching in not only provides a parent with much needed assistance, it gives them time with what they prize most—their children.
+Helping gifts are not for everyone as some people naturally take care of their aging parents, and this would be no different.
+As people age, though, help is certainly appreciated, and pitching in not only provides a parent with much-needed assistance, it gives them time with what they prize most—their children.

 According to an article by Tara Parker-Pope in the New York Times, "...[experts] have found that giving gifts is a surprisingly complex and important part of human interaction, helping to define relationships and strengthen bonds with family and friends.
 Indeed, psychologists say it is often the giver, rather than the recipient, who reaps the biggest psychological gains from a gift."

 Remember how your dad loved to fish?
 How long has it been since he has been fishing?
 Does he even have a license anymore?
-Our state of Pennsylvania, for instance, not only offers annual senior resident license for a reduced cost, but also offers a lifetime senior resident license that never needs renewed (age 65 – up).
+Our state of Pennsylvania, for instance, not only offers an annual senior resident license for a reduced cost, but it also offers a lifetime senior resident license that never needs to be renewed (age 65+).
 You can check your state Fish and Boat Commission website for more information.

 But don’t just stop at the license.
 Remember then to schedule a trip with your dad to a fishing hole so he can sit back and relax on his day.

-Lee Eisenberg, the Daily Beast, shares 6 Secrets of Perfect Gift Giving.
+Lee Eisenberg of the Daily Beast shares his six secrets of perfect gift giving.
 Although not all need be applicable, here are some thought-provoking "secrets" to help you make your choice:

-- The perfect gift calls on the giver to make “extraordinary sacrifice”
+- The perfect gift calls on the giver to make an “extraordinary sacrifice.”

 - The giver of a perfect gift wishes “solely to please the recipient.”

-- The perfect gift is appropriate to the recipient
+- The perfect gift is appropriate for the recipient.

-And finally, it's Father's Day, gather the sibs, the grandkids and whoever else and schedule a family photo.
-You're still family even though the matriarch is gone, so moving forward as mom would have wanted is essential.
+And finally, it's Father's Day!
+Gather the sibs, the grandkids and whoever else and schedule a family photoshoot.
+You're still family, even if Mom is gone, so moving forward as Mom would have wanted is essential.

 It has been said time is precious, and we cannot recoup time not well spent.
 The greatest gift you can give your widowed father is to spend time with him.
 This benefits not only him, but you, as his child, as well.
-The give and take between a parent and child doesn't end when a child leaves the home—it is lifelong, precious and irreplaceable.
-Make it a point to spent quality time with your dad not just on fathers day, but all year through.
+The give and take between a parent and child doesn't end when a child leaves the home—it is lifelong, precious, and irreplaceable.
+Make it a point to spend quality time with your dad not just on fathers day, but all year through.